New Mexico opens state migrant shelter, criticizes federal inaction

 Faith-based and charity organizations will continue to provide food, medical services and transportation to migrants, who will spend a night or two at the center before traveling on to final destinations in the United States, the statement said.

+U.S. Immigration and Customs Enforcement (ICE) spokeswoman Leticia Zamarripa said her agency would work with El Paso's Annunciation House migrant organization to coordinate transportation of migrants to the Expo Center.

-U.S. Customs and Border Protection as well as Immigration and Customs Enforcement, the two federal agencies that release migrants to shelters, did not immediately respond to requests for comment.
+U.S. Customs and Border Protection, which runs the U.S. Border Patrol, did not immediately respond to a request for comment.

-(Reporting By Andrew Hay in Taos, New Mexico; editing by Bill Tarrant and G Crosse)
+(Reporting by Andrew Hay in Taos, New Mexico; Editing by Bill Tarrant and Peter Cooney)